TrenchBoot/documentation/QUICKSTART.md

 *
 00008000
 ```
-The final measurements starting with with the description "Measured..." are put in the
+The final measurements starting with the description "Measured..." are put in the
 log by the Secure Launch kernel code after successfully running.
 During a poweroff,
 restart or a kexec of another kernel, the following log lines will show TXT being
-properly diabled and safely locked:
+properly disabled and SMX mode being exited.:

 ```
 [  696.907094] slaunch: TXT clear secrets bit and unlock memory complete.